Itsdarkhere/React-Netflix-clone-ish/README.md

 # Hello friends,

- ### So yeah its a clone of netflix, I essentially only included the stuff I felt would be challenging/fun to build.
+ ### So yeah its a clone of netflix, except that it only has the fun stuff.

- ## Build with  love and React.js.
+ ### Build with  love and React.js.

  ## The problem still not fixed:
  - on preview exit to sides, sometimes does not recognize next movie hover.